-- Investment in research, technology and innovation is a key driver of growth, and innovative 15. ideas that can be turned into new marketable products and services help create growth and quality jobs.
-The European Council called for the implementation of a strategic and integrated approach to boosting innovation, to the benefit of citizens, companies and researchers.
-It will monitor progress in the framework of the follow up to the Europe 2020 Strategy. - 16.
-In this connection, the European Council noted the trends and developments revealed by the current Commission innovation scoreboard.
-It invited the Commission to quickly develop a single indicator to allow a better monitoring of progress in innovation.
+- Investment in education, research, technology and innovation is a key driver of growth, and 16. innovative ideas that can be turned into new marketable products and services help create growth and quality jobs.
+The European Council called for the implementation of a strategic and integrated approach to boosting innovation and taking full advantage of Europe's intellectual capital, to the benefit of citizens, companies - in particular SMEs - and researchers.
+It will monitor progress in the framework of the follow up to the Europe 2020 Strategy. - In this connection, the European Council noted the trends and developments revealed by the 17. current Commission innovation scoreboard.
+It invited the Commission to quickly develop a single integrated indicator to allow a better monitoring of progress in innovation.
 It will keep developments concerning the above under review.